dem1995/geo-filter-twitter/README.md

 # geo-filter-twitter
-Metaprogram for filtering a collection of tweets based on their locations
+Program for filtering a collection of tweets based on their locations

 ## Configuration
 The program uses a configuration file with radii and locations for filtering.